Why use concrete sensors for cold weather concreting

 - Ensure the best possible hardening process under your conditions

-There will, of course, be some cost added to enable a safe winter casting and to prevent you from taking any additional risk when doing winter concreting.
-But the cost of taking the required precautions shouldn’t be excessive compared to the risk of the additional cost of damages and unexpected delays.
+Of course, some costs will be added to enable a safe winter casting and prevent you from taking any additional risk when doing winter concreting.
+But the cost of taking the required precautions shouldn’t be high compared to the risk of the additional cost of damages and unexpected delays.

 Temperature monitoring with sensors

-Monitoring the concrete temperature development inside the structure and follow the temperature distribution in e.g. cross-sections provides you with insights: You can see, if your precautions are correct or need to be adjusted.
-Following the differences between the real and the expected temperature curve from your simulations, supports you in your decision making.
-If you have done a reliable calibration of the maturity-strength relation for your specific concrete mix design, then you can take decisions and actions based upon the data from the measurements inside the concrete structures.
+Monitoring the concrete temperature development inside the structure and following the temperature distribution in, e.g. cross-sections provides you with insights: You can see if your precautions are correct or need to be adjusted.
+Following your simulations’ differences between the real and the expected temperature curve supports your decision-making.
+Suppose you have done a reliable calibration of the maturity-strength relation for your specific concrete mix design.
+In that case, you can take decisions and actions based upon the data from the measurements inside the concrete structures.

 Insights you get by monitoring